envoyproxy/data-plane-api/docs/root/configuration/overview/v2_overview.rst

 .. code-block:: console

-  ./envoy -c <path to config>.{json,yaml,pb,pb_text}
+  ./envoy -c <path to config>.{json,yaml,pb,pb_text} --v2-config-only

 where the extension reflects the underlying v2 config representation.
+The :option:`--v2-config-only` flag is not strictly required as Envoy will attempt to autodetect the config file version, but this option provides an enhanced debug experience when configuration parsing fails.

 The :ref:`Bootstrap <envoy_api_msg_Bootstrap>` message is the root of the configuration.
 A key concept in the :ref:`Bootstrap <envoy_api_msg_Bootstrap>`